Ailoway History, Family Crest & Coats of Arms

 The ancient history of the Ailoway name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided as inhabitants at the hollow-way or holy way.

 Ailoway is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.

 Early Origins of the Ailoway family

 The surname Ailoway was first found in Middlesex at Holloway, a district in the parish of Islington, Finsbury division of the hundred of Ossulstone.

-of Ossulstone.
 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Ailoway family

 This web page shows only a small excerpt of our Ailoway research.
-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Ailoway History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Ailoway History in all our PDF Extended History products and printed products wherever possible.

 Ailoway Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Ailoway include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Ailoway family (pre 1700)

 Another 152 words (11 lines of text) are included under the topic Early Ailoway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ailoway family to Ireland

 Some of the Ailoway family moved to Ireland, but this topic is not covered in this excerpt.

 Another 193 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ailoway family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Ailoway or a variant listed above: Dorothy Hollway settled in Barbados in 1663; with William her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Ailoway or a variant listed above: Dorothy Hollway settled in Barbados in 1663 with William, her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.